María Sorté

 María Sorté (born María Harfuch Hidalgo on May 11, 1955) is a Mexican actress and singer.

 Biography

 Sorté was born May 11, 1955, in Camargo, Chihuahua, Mexico.
 Her parents were José Harfuch Stefano and Celia Hidalgo.
+Her father's surname, "Harfuch", reflects his Lebanese ancestry.
 She came to Mexico City to study medicine.
 With her husband, Javier García Paniagua (a politician), she has two sons – Omar and Adrian.
 Javier died of a heart attack in 1998.
 Omar García Harfuch served as the Chief of Police in Mexico City from 2018 to 2023.
 She has six grandchildren.